 This is important in the recovery process as it helps to prevent clotting.
 Shortness of breath is a common side effect of abdominal surgery.
 The hospital will likely provide you with an incentive spirometer.

 If they do not then you should ask for one.
 These devices will help work out your lungs.
 This will help in preventing any further complications from shallow breathing.

 You will not be able to pick anything up that is heavier than Baby.
 It is best not to test this restriction because you could cause serious injury to yourself.
 Take your pain management seriously during this time.

 Take your prescribed medications according to your doctor’s instructions.
 If they make you feel ill then your healthcare provider can help you find an alternative way to help you manage the pain.
 There is no need for unnecessary discomfort.

-Constipation can occur and this should be addressed with your health care provider.
+Constipation can occur and this should be addressed with your health care provider as well.
 They can tell you what remedies to take to ease constipation after surgery.
 It is important for you to care for your incision to avoid an infection.

 Expect quite a bit of bleeding as if you had a vaginal birth, if not a little more.
-Bleeding is normal and you should wear a maternity pad as opposed to a tampon like after a vaginal birth.
+Bleeding is normal and you should wear a maternity pad.
 Binding is not necessary after a C-section.